UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/cloud-rendering.md

 ## Overview

 The [NVIDIA Docker runtime](../concepts/nvidia-docker) allows Unreal Engine containers to run in the cloud with full GPU acceleration, facilitating server-side 2D or 3D rendering.
 GPU-accelerated containers augment existing cloud rendering workflows with all of the advantages inherent to containerisation, including increased density and compatibility with container orchestration technologies.
 Rendering results can be captured, stored, or streamed to remote devices in much the same manner as when performing cloud rendering inside VMs.
-Container-based cloud rendering can also be combined with existing RPC frameworks to create GPU-accelerated [microservices powered by the Unreal Engine](./microservices).
+Container-based cloud rendering can also be combined with existing RPC frameworks to create GPU-accelerated [microservices powered by the Unreal Engine](./microservices) or provide training data for [machine learning models](./machine-learning).

 ## Key considerations